kofiarthurs/share-drives/README.md

 <h2>Description</h2>
 I will be creating share drives on Active Directory and mapping them to Jess (regular user).
 </br>
-In Server Manager we go to File and Storage Services and click on shares.
+In Server Manager, we go to File and Storage Services and click on shares.
 We right click and selct New Share.
 </br>
 </br>
 <img src="https://imgur.com/0qufYzo.png" height="80%" width="80%"/>